Clustered Colouring of Odd-$H$-Minor-Free Graphs: Introduction

 \section{Introduction}

 We consider simple, finite, undirected graphs $G$ with vertex-set ${V(G)}$ and edge-set ${E(G)}$.
-See \citep{diestel2017graphtheory} for graph-theoretic definitions not given here.
+See~\citep{diestel2017graphtheory} for graph-theoretic definitions not given here.
 Let ${\NN \coloneqq \{1,2,\dots\}}$ and ${\NN_0 \coloneqq \{0,1,\dots\}}$.
-For $n \in \NN$, let $[n]:=\{1,\dots,n\}$.
+For $n \in \NN$, let $[n]\coloneq \{1,\dots,n\}$.

 A \defn{colouring} of a graph $G$ is a function that assigns one colour to each vertex of $G$.
+For an integer $k\geq 1$, a \defn{$k$-colouring} is a colouring using at most $k$ colours.
 A colouring of a graph is \defn{proper} if each pair of adjacent vertices receives distinct colours.
 The \defn{chromatic number $\chi(G)$} of a graph $G$ is the minimum integer $k$ such that $G$ has a proper $k$-colouring.
 A graph $H$ is a \defn{minor} of a graph $G$ if $H$ is isomorphic to a graph that can be obtained from a subgraph of G by contracting edges.
 A graph $G$ is \defn{$H$-minor-free} if $H$ is not a minor of $G$.
 Let \defn{$\GG_H$} denote the class of $H$-minor-free graphs.
 Hadwiger \cite{hadwiger1943klassifikation} famously conjectured that $\chi(G)\leq h-1$ for every $K_h$-minor-free graph $G$.
 This is one of the most important open problems in graph theory.
 The best known upper bound on the chromatic number of $K_h$-minor-free graphs is $O(h \log \log h)$ due to \citet{DP21} (see \cite{kostochka1984average,thomason1984contraction,NPS23} for previous bounds).
-It is open whether every $K_h$-minor-free graph is $O(h)$-colourable.
+It is open whether every $K_h$-minor-free graph is properly $O(h)$-colourable.
 See \cite{SeymourHC} for a survey on this conjecture.

 We consider the intersection of both a relaxation and a strengthening of Hadwiger's conjecture.
 First, the relaxation.
 For $k\in \NN_0$, a colouring has \defn{clustering $k$} if each monochromatic component has at most $k$ vertices.
-The \defn{clustered chromatic number $\chi_{\star}(\GG)$} of a graph class $\GG$ is the minimum $c\in \NN_0$ for which there exists $k\in \NN_0$ such that every graph $G\in \GG$ can be $c$-coloured with clustering $k$.
+The \defn{clustered chromatic number $\chi_{\star}(\GG)$} of a graph class~$\GG$ is the minimum $c\in \NN_0$ for which there exists $k\in \NN_0$ such that every graph $G\in \GG$ can be $c$-coloured with clustering $k$.
 Similarly, the \defn{defective chromatic number $\chi_{\Delta}(\GG)$} of a graph class $\GG$ is the minimum $c\in \NN_0$ for which there exists $d\in \NN_0$ such that every graph $G\in \GG$ can be $c$-coloured with each monochromatic component having maximum degree at most $d$.
 See \cite{wood2018defective} for a survey on clustered and defective colouring.